 An effective strategy of dissemination and communication should adapt its key messages to each type of audience/stakeholder targeted in order to achieve the maximum impact and engagement.
-At the same time, each project outputs should be appropriately channelled to achieve their highest exploitation levels.
+At the same time, each project output should be appropriately channeled to achieve its highest exploitation level.

-The Table 2 tailors the communication, dissemination and engagement activities to each type of stakeholder.
+Table 2 tailors the communication, dissemination and engagement activities to each type of stakeholder.
 Table 3 relates the project deliverables that will be disseminated publicly to each targeted audience.